How much does it cost?

 In September 2021 KST moved to a HYBRID structure of online and in-person learning.
 September and April weekends take place in person, and will be simultaneously available to access online.
 November, January and June modules take place online.

 For in-person weekends accommodation is not included and students make their own arrangements.
 A selection of affordable accommodation options are available in the local areas.

 Extended Spring Weekend

-Each spring there is an extended teaching block of an evening plus four days (e.g. Friday evening to Tuesday afternoon), when two separate modules are covered.
-This usually takes place in Oxford.
+Each spring there is an extended in-person teaching block of an evening plus four days (e.g. Friday evening to Tuesday afternoon), when two separate modules are covered.
+This usually takes place in Derby.

 Students in the first year of KST follow the same curriculum, with occasional seminars dedicated to their chosen Track.
-In years 2-3 the curriculum diversifies slightly and students have opportunity to engage in modules specific to their Track.
-This means teaching weekends sometimes take place in a variety of centres, giving opportunity for visits, cross-pollination and meeting other leaders.
+In years 2-3 the curriculum diversifies and students engage in modules specific to their Track.
+Certain Track modules include learning ‘on location’ for a more immersive learning environment.

-KST has a mentoring programme to work alongside the main teaching weekends.
+KST runs a group mentoring programme alongside the teaching weekends.
 The purpose of mentoring groups is to further develop your thinking through the things that you have been learning and help you to turn the theory into practice by applying the teaching in your work, church, community, or mission project.

-KST students also have the support of a highly interactive virtual learning community where you can discuss topics with fellow students & access the teaching staff.
+KST students also have the support of a highly interactive virtual learning community where you can discuss topics with fellow students, share resources & access the teaching staff.